ldijkman/ART-ESP32-Touch-TFT-Thermostat/test/art_test_1/Remote_WiFi_Sense_Switch/readme.md

-remote relais lightswitch used esp8266 nodemcu / wemos d1 r1 mini
+remote relais lightswitch used esp8266 nodemcu / wemos d1 r1 mini with relais

 on of switcted from touch buttons => settings menu 2 on art lcd touch screen